Vietnam.vn - Nền tảng quảng bá Việt Nam

 Performing the Yang Potao Apui rain-praying ceremony in Plei Oi, Ayun Ha commune, Phu Thien district.
 Photo: VC

-The prayer was briefly transcribed by French anthropologist Jacques Dournes according to the story of a local Jrai named H'Buany in 1958, when the land was suffering from drought, the villagers had to invite Potao Apui to perform a rain-praying ceremony.
+The prayer was briefly transcribed by French anthropologist Jacques Dournes according to the story of a local Jrai named H'Buany in 1958, when the land suffered from drought, the villagers had to invite Potao Apui to perform a rain-praying ceremony.
 This text was printed in the famous work "Pötao - a theory of power of the Jörai in Indochina" which was his doctoral thesis, translated and printed twice in Vietnam.

-In the rain-praying ritual at Plei Oi, there are notable cultural symbols: the sword, fire, and the dance of the village representative connecting with the gods (formerly the Fire King, now his assistant).
+In the rain-praying ritual at Plei Oi, there are notable cultural symbols: the sword, fire, and the dance of the village representative connecting with the gods (formerly the Fire King, now the assistant).
 The sword appearing in the rain-praying ritual is both a spiritual weapon that helps the Fire King connect with the gods and a symbol of power passed down through generations.
 So, how do they relate to rain?

-We know that lightning and thunder in Vietnamese culture as well as many East Asian and Southeast Asian countries are associated with rain, their shape is sparks in the sky.
+We know that lightning and thunder in Vietnamese culture as well as many other East Asian and Southeast Asian countries are associated with rain, their shape is like sparks in the sky.
 Up to this point, we have a relatively clear and logical picture of the reasonable connection between swords/swords with fire and rain.

-Similar to the sword, in the cultures of many Asian nations, fire is also a symbol with two functions: purification and regeneration.
+Similar to the sword, in the cultures of many Asian nations, fire is also a symbol of two functions: purification and regeneration.
 According to researchers, in Hinduism, fire has fundamental importance, "most aspects of the fire symbol are summarized in Hindu doctrine", the most important gods in Hinduism are the fire god Agni, the thunder god Indra and the sun god Surya.

-In agricultural rituals, purification is very important, because this act shows the respect and purity of people offering to the gods before asking for something.
+In agricultural rituals, purification is very important, because this act shows the respect and purity of people offering to the gods before praying for something.
 To purify, fire is something used by many shamans.
 In the rain-praying ceremony at Plei Oi, the head of the rain-praying ceremony is called "Yang Pơtao Apui", which is also considered an incarnation of fire or a person who contributes to creating the fire.

 Along with the prayer is a lively dance performance with slow steps and rhythmic waving of hands.
 Many believe that this dance symbolizes the eagle carrying prayers to the heavens to deliver to the gods above.

-This is also consistent with historical facts and helps us answer the question: In the Southeast region of the province, the Cham people were present many centuries ago, traces of which still exist or are recorded in historical books such as Bang Keng tower in Krong Pa district, Yang Mum and Drang Lai towers in Ayun Pa town.
+This is also consistent with historical facts and helps us answer the question: In the Southeast region of the province, the Cham people were present many centuries ago, traces of which still exist or are recorded in history books such as Bang Keng tower in Krong Pa district, Yang Mum and Drang Lai towers in Ayun Pa town.

 Source: https://baogialai.com.vn/y-nghia-cac-bieu-tuong-trong-le-cau-mua-yang-potao-apui-post327592.html